-Geneva Peacebuilding Platform facilitates opening session of PBPSO–Geneva Briefing Series
+Geneva Peacebuilding Platform hosts the opening session of PBPSO–Geneva Briefing Series

 02Apr

-Geneva Peacebuilding Platform facilitates opening session of PBPSO–Geneva Briefing Series
+Geneva Peacebuilding Platform hosts the opening session of PBPSO–Geneva Briefing Series

-On 1 April 2026, the Geneva Peacebuilding Platform hosted the launch of the PBPSO–Geneva Briefing Sessions, a new four‑part series of hybrid meetings designed to strengthen mutual understanding and connections between New York’s UN Peacebuilding Architecture and members of Geneva's peacebuilding ecosystem.
+On 1 April 2026, the Geneva Peacebuilding Platform hosted the launch of the PBPSO–Geneva Briefing Sessions, a new fourpart series of hybrid meetings designed to strengthen understanding and connections between New York’s UN Peacebuilding Architecture and the Geneva's peacebuilding ecosystem.

-Organized by the UN Peacebuilding and Peace Support Office (PBPSO) and the UN University Center for Policy Research (UNU-CPR), and led by our colleague Dr. Sara Habibi, Peacebuilding Liaison Officer / PBPSO Focal Point at UNU-CPR, this series is designed to help Geneva-based staekholders better understand the UN peacebuilding system--largely operating from New York--especially against the background of institutional reforms and evolving approaches to prevention and sustaining peace.
-In addition to raising awareness, these regular discussions will seek to offer a space where to reflect on how recent changes affect mandates, partnerships, and opportunities for engagement at global, regional, and country levels.
+Organized by Dr. Sara Habibi, Peacebuilding Liaison Officer / PBPSO Focal Point at the UN University Center for Policy Research (UNU-CPR) in partnership with UN Peacebuilding and Peace Support Office (PBPSO) in New York, , this series is designed to help Geneva-based stakeholders better understand the UN peacebuilding system against the background of institutional reforms and evolving approaches to prevention and sustaining peace.
+In addition to raising awareness, these regular discussions will seek to offer a space to reflect on how recent changes affect mandates, partnerships, and opportunities for engagement at global, regional, and country levels.

 Geneva Peacebuilding Platform Foundation